DMLS Metal 3D Printing

 |Minimum height and width for a readable text||0.76 mm|

 A detail’s minimum precision is mainly determined by the resolution of our 3D printers.
 However, during the cleaning process, a fine layer of detail can also be lost.
-In order for a detail and text to be visible we recommend following our recommended sizes at the very least.
+In order for detail and text to be visible, we recommend following our recommended sizes at the very least.

-Our binder jetting stainless steel material is not well suited for enclosed volumes and interlocking parts.
-To check if your part can be manufactured with such features, you can contact our sales team.
+Our Steel/ Bronze 420SS/BR material is not well suited for enclosed volumes and interlocking parts.

 No for plated parts

-Hollowing your stainless steel parts allows you to make them lighter, and reduce the price of printing but it is necessary to respect a minimum diameter.
-Otherwise we will not be able to remove the powder completely from the inside cavity and the holes may become clogged during infiltration.
+Hollowing your Steel / Bronze 420SS/BR parts allows you to make them lighter, and reduce the price of printing but it is necessary to respect a minimum diameter.
+Otherwise, we will not be able to remove the powder completely from the inside cavity and the holes may become clogged during infiltration.

 Our online hollowing optimization tool has the ability to calculate this automatically.